sleak-lbl/weekly-emails/items/webinar.md

-### Join Us for the NUG Meeting, this Thursday 19 November, 11am PT
+### Join Us for the NUG Meeting, this Thursday 17 December, 11am PT

 The NUG Monthly Webinar is now the NUG Monthly Meeting with a more interactive format, on the third Thursday of every month.
-Our October meeting is **this Thursday, 19 November, at 11am** (Pacific time), at
+Our December meeting is **this Thursday, 17 December, at 11am** (Pacific time), at
 <https://lbnl.zoom.us/j/285479463>.

 Our aim for these meetings is for a forum where NERSC and its users can